 Associate Professor; Chair of French and Francophone Studies

-Department/Affiliation: French and Francophone Studies, International Relations
+Department/Affiliation: French and Francophone Studies, Global and International Studies

 Office Address: 206 Kauke

 - M.A., French Studies, New York University 1996

 - Ph.D., French Studies, New York University 2002

 - Contemporary France

 - Beginning French